-Yes, the commercial Music Industry offers an impressive diversity of career opportunities.
+Yes, the commercial music industry offers an impressive diversity of career opportunities.
 And the Industry's continuing expansion and increasing complexity has created the need for a new professional-one who understands not only music but also administration, accounting, marketing, entrepreneurship and law.

-To prepare those looking for a career in today's Music Business, the Department of Music and the College of Business have joined forces to create the Bachelor of Arts and the Bachelor of Science degrees in Music Business at DBU.
-In addition to general studies requirements, each degree features studies in music, general business and specific aspects of the Music Industry.
+To prepare students looking for a career in today's music business, the DBU College of Fine Arts and the College of Business have joined forces to create specialized degrees in music business at DBU.
+In addition to general studies requirements, each degree features studies in music, general business, and specific aspects of the music industry.
 A solid foundation for a successful career.